msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= 4.1.2 =
+* You can safely update this plugin if you’re running WooCommece 2.5.0 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
+* Requires WordPress 4.1 or above
+* Requires WooCommerce 2.5.0 or above
+* Requires PHP 5.6 or above
+* **For WordPress 4.0, WooCommerce 2.4.0 and PHP 5.5 support you need to use [version 4.1.1.2](https://downloads.wordpress.org/plugin/multibanco-ifthen-software-gateway-for-woocommerce.4.1.1.2.zip)**

 = 4.1.1.2 =
-* You can safely update this plugin if you’re running WooCommece 2.4 or newer **but we’ll very soon drop support for WooCommerce previous to 3.0 (which was launched in April 2017)**
 * Remove other plugins publicity from the settings page

 = 4.1.1.1 =